 Hi!
 I’m Deanna, but a lot of you may know me as DeannaCat.
-I am all about living simply, getting my hands dirty, lovin’ on plants, and taking care of my family and ecosystem the best I can.
+I am all about living simply, getting my hands dirty, growing and eating plants, and taking care of my family and ecosystem the best I can.
 My hope is to inspire a love for a similar lifestyle or hobbies in others, by sharing real-life tips and tools to make “modern homesteading” and related activities easy, understandable, and enjoyable ~ so you can learn and dive in with me!

 It’s always a bit awkward to talk about yourself, but I suppose it’s good to open up and share some things with you, to give you a better idea about my background, passions, and where I am coming from with all this.

 So hey!
 I’m the face behind this blog, a garden mentor to many over on Instagram, and also work full-time as an Environmental Health Specialist.
 In my personal life, I am the wife and best friend to Aaron, a part-time monarch butterfly doula, and mama to 3 kitties, four chickens, 37 houseplants, around 300 outdoor plants, and a bin of worms.
 Yes, I have my hands full, but also a very full heart!
 When I’m not busy in the garden (or writing about gardening!), you can likely find me in the kitchen, cuddling with the kitties, walking on the beach, or doing yoga ~ preferably in the patio garden on a sunny day.
 And always, everything with music!

 If you catch glimpses of a smiling, dark, handsome man here and there – that’d be Aaron.
 For the record, he may seem pretty behind-the-scenes here, but is an immense contributor (maybe even more than myself!) to the care for this homestead, plants, and animals!
 He also assists with photo shoots, proof-reading, idea-bouncing, and all sorts of other helpful contributions that I am beyond grateful for.
 We are a team.